The multi-cloud is happening now

 CSPs offer a variety of artificial intelligence (AI) and machine-learning (ML) solutions from the cloud, by deploying within their infrastructures a combination of CPUs and co-processors, memory, storage and networking equipment, providing customers with an abundance of applications to choose from.
 Users are taking advantage of these advanced applications, delivering services for use cases like facial, video, and voice recognition for smart cities.
 Another example is online retail, which uses augmented and virtual reality (AR/VR), image detection, and other innovative technologies.
 Many major CSPs have introduced new and updated AI- and ML-based products in the past year, including the following:

-- Google Cloud: Vision API 1.1 recognizes millions of items from Google’s Knowledge Graph and extracts text from scans of legal contracts, research papers, books and other text-heavy documents.
+- Google Cloud: Vision API 1.1 recognises millions of items from Google’s Knowledge Graph and extracts text from scans of legal contracts, research papers, books and other text-heavy documents.
 Google Cloud Video Intelligence identifies entities and when they appear in the frame, using TensorFlow, which enables developers to search and discover video content by providing information about objects.
 For more information on this topic, read “Google Cloud Next 2017: Making Machine Learning Ubiquitous,” from IHS Markit.

 - AWS: Amazon Transcribe converts speech to text and adds time stamps notifying users when certain words are spoken.
-Comprehend transcribes text from documents or social media posts, using deep learning to identify entities (e.g., people, places, organizations), written language, the sentiment expressed, and key phrases.
-Rekognition Video can track people, detect activities, recognize objects and faces, and select content in videos.
+Comprehend transcribes text from documents or social media posts, using deep learning to identify entities (e.g., people, places, organisations), written language, the sentiment expressed, and key phrases.
+Rekognition Video can track people, detect activities, recognise objects and faces, and select content in videos.
 For more detailed information, read “AWS re:Invent 2017: Amazon’s Alexa Becomes Business Savvy.”

-The use of AI and ML requires that new server architectures include specialized silicon co-processors that can accelerate the parallel computations needed for AI and ML.
+The use of AI and ML requires that new server architectures include specialised silicon co-processors that can accelerate the parallel computations needed for AI and ML.
 IHS expects unit shipments of servers with general-purpose programmable parallel-compute co-processors (GPGPU) will make up 11 percent of all servers, exceeding 1.7 million units in 2022.
 In effect, the use of co-processors crosses an important 10 percent threshold, where the technology passes from early adopters to mainstream buyers.
 At this point, on-premises enterprise operated data centers are expected to also contain GPGPUs; thus, AI and ML workloads that were born in the cloud will also be executed on-premises.
 The following factors were included in this IHS Markit forecast:

 - Generation-on-generation improvement of co-processor performance makes servers with co-processors more attractive to customers than traditional CPU-only servers.